 Traditional printed reports most certainly do not meet these requirements.
 But what about Super Summary Online Reports or PDFs?
 Can they meet the expectations of today’s digital audience?
 Let’s have a look.

-Our research shows that most readers don’t just want multimedia entertainment.
+Our research shows that most readers don’t want solely multimedia entertainment.
 When they open an HTML report, they are looking for comprehensive information, i.e. full disclosure of all annual report content.
-More than two out of three pages views are pointing to the Management Report (37.0%) and the Consolidated Financial Statements and Notes (30.1%).
+More than two out of three pages views are of the Management Report (37.0%) and the Consolidated Financial Statements and Notes (30.1%).
 Information about the company and the share price (19.4%), corporate governance (7.3%) and the image section or magazine (1.9%) is significantly less accessed.

-This data questions the current trend towards one-page summaries.
-It shows that user interest clearly points to the classic cornerstones of reporting, namely the hard facts and figures.
-This is well in line with other findings positioning the Annual Report as a statutory document rather than an image-based fun read.
+This data leads to the questioning of the current trend towards one-page summaries.
+It shows that user interest is clearly centered around the classic cornerstones of reporting – namely the hard facts and figures.
+This corresponds with other findings which position the Annual Report as a statutory document rather than an image-based fun read.

 Online Annual Reports – access by report sections

 (n=10 Online Annual reports with a comparable structure)

 The PDF is made for print, not for the screen.
 This simple fact has serious consequences for the overall experience of reading a report in this format.

 - The portrait orientation of the PDF and the landscape orientation of the screen do not work well together.
 One usually has to zoom in, because the text is otherwise too small.
 Since most PDFs have text in two or more columns, one is continuously scrolling up and down in order to read the text.